May 1, 2023

 Stojan, who presented his research at a meeting of the American College of Rheumatology, obtained data from the Environmental Protection Agency on temperature, wind, humidity, barometric pressure, and air quality to study the relationship between those factors and patients’ symptoms in the 10 days prior to their visit to the lupus clinic.

 “My study is the first evidence to my knowledge that these atmospheric factors affect the expression of an autoimmune disease,” he said.
 In the study, he noted that high temperatures and wind have been shown to influence the immune systems in other diseases, and could play a similar role in Lupus, although the exact mechanism remains unclear.

 Different atmospheric changes had different effects.
 Rising temperatures caused joint swelling, inflammation of the tissues that surround organs, rashes, and a decline of important blood cells, including white and red cells and platelets.
 High humidity resulted in joint swelling and inflammation.
-Air pollution also produced inflammation, as well as new rashes, blood abnormalities and joint flares (a worsening of joint stiffness and swelling).
-Wind caused joint flares, lung, blood and neurologic problems.
+Air pollution also produced inflammation, as well as new rashes, blood abnormalities, and joint flares (a worsening of joint stiffness and swelling).
+The wind caused joint flares, lung, blood, and neurologic problems.

 Have you heard of LupusChick?